gnachman/iterm2-website/source/_includes/documentation-triggers.md

 A trigger is an action that is performed when text matching some regular expression is received in a terminal session.

 #### How to Create a Trigger
-To create a trigger, open the **Preferences** panel.
+To create a trigger, open the **Settings** panel.
 Select the **Profiles** tab.
 Choose the profile to which you wish to add a trigger.
 Then select the **Advanced** tab.
 Click the **Edit** button in the **Triggers** section.
 A panel opens that displays any existing triggers.
 You can click the **+** button to add a new trigger.

 Triggers have a regular expression, an action, an optional parameter, and may be marked as *Instant*.

 #### Regular Expression
 Regular expressions conform to the <a href="https://unicode-org.github.io/icu/userguide/strings/regexp.html">ICU regular expressions</a> rules.
 Text that is written to the screen including the BEL control code are sent to the regex matcher for evaluation.
 Only one line at a time is matched.
 By default, matching is performed when a newline or cursor-moving escape code is processed.
 If a line is very long, then only the *last* three wrapped lines are used (that is, the last three lines as seen on the display).
 This is done for performance reasons.
-You can change this limit in Advanced Preferences &gt; Number of screen lines to match against trigger regular expressions.
+You can change this limit in Advanced Settings &gt; Number of screen lines to match against trigger regular expressions.

 #### Actions
 The following actions are available: